 Best For: Cash Back, U.S. Supermarkets, U.S. Gas Station purchases

-Welcome Bonus: $150 back (in the form of a statement credit) after spending $1,000 in the first 6 months; Earn 20% back on amazon.com purchases, up to $200 back, in the first 6 months of card membership
+Welcome Bonus: $100 back (in the form of a statement credit) after spending $1,000 in the first 6 months; Earn 20% back on amazon.com purchases, up to $200 back, in the first 6 months of card membership

-If you buy your groceries from a supermarket (not a discount store like Walmart or Target), the Blue Cash Everyday® Card from American Express gives you 3% cash back on the first $6,000 in grocery store purchases at U.S. supermarkets (then 1% once you hit the $6,000 threshold).
-That’s $180 in statement credits from grocery purchases alone plus:
+If you buy your groceries from a supermarket (not a discount store like Walmart or Target), the Blue Cash Everyday® Card from American Express gives you 3% back on the first $6,000 spent annually at U.S. supermarkets (then 1% once you hit the $6,000 threshold).
+That’s $180 in statement credits from grocery purchases alone plus unlimited: